matttpj/CarND-Advanced-Lane-Lines/writeup_CarND-Advanced-Lane-Lines-P2.md

 The code for this step is contained in the first section of the IPython notebook __P2.ipynb__ and __calibrate_camera.py__ and __distortion.py__ python files.

 Camera calibration is done by loading the calibration images at __camera_cal/calibrate*.jpg__ and running grayscale versions through _cv2.findChessboardCorners()_.
 Corners are drawn on these images using _cv2.drawChessboardCorners()_ and saved as output to __camera_cal/corners*.jpg__.  *objpoints* and *imgpoints* arrays are passed to _cv2.calibrateCamera()_ which returns the distortion coefficients and matrix needed to undistort the image.
 Distortion matrix and coefficients are stored in a pickle file so that they can be re-used throughout the project to undistort images.
 This is done by instantiating a __Distortion__ object from the the pickle file and calling __undistort()__ which uses _cv2.undistort()_ to undistort the image.
-An example set of camera calibration chessboard images that have been undistorted by loading the Distortion object and calling __undistort()__ is shown below.
-A full set of undistorted camera calibration images are saved at __camera_cal/undistort*.jpg__
+An example camera calibration chessboard image that have been undistorted by loading the Distortion object and calling __undistort()__ is shown below.
 <br/>
 <img src="./camera_cal/undistort20.jpg" width=40% height=40%>
 <br/>